paulasdev/The_Brunch_Basket/README.md

 Development is set in gitpod's environment variables as True.

-8. Next I ran the migrations again to set up my Postgres Database by running **Python 3 manage.py migrate** within the command line and then create a Superuser using **python3 manage.py create superuser**.
+8. Next ran the migrations again to set up my Postgres Database by running **Python 3 manage.py migrate** within the command line and then create a Superuser using **python3 manage.py create superuser**.

-9. Following setting up the database I generated a new Secret Key, to replace the insecure key that was in settings.py and added: **os.environ.get('SECRET_KEY')**.
-I then added the newly generated key to the Config Vars on Heroku.
+9. Following setting up the database generated a new Secret Key, to replace the insecure key that was in settings.py and added: **os.environ.get('SECRET_KEY')**.
+Then added the newly generated key to the Config Vars on Heroku.

 10. We must then install Gunicorn, which will act as our webserver and freeze that into our requirements file.

-11. Next, I created a Procfile to tell Heroku to create a web dyno that will run Gunicorn and serve our Django app.
+11. Next, created a Procfile to tell Heroku to create a web dyno that will run Gunicorn and serve our Django app.

 Within this file add the following: